hulquest/ez-rancher/README.md

 ### vSphere

-The following parameters specify how Rancher will be deployed within your vSphere environment.
+The following tfvars parameters specify how Rancher will be deployed within your vSphere environment.

 #### VM template